 And since then, the uphill task of fending for himself and his younger ones was thrown at him by providence.
 The only extended family member that should have been their guardian is an aged grandmother, who is too old to take care of herself, not to mention Dauda and his siblings.

 The situation, therefore, resulted in intense poverty for him and his siblings.
-It also in small measure slowed down his education and other things around him, including his nutritional status, his weight and height.
+It also in no small measure slowed down his education and other things around him, including his nutritional status, his weight and height.
 It has also deprived him of early childhood development, and all a teenager his age should have.

 Dauda is presently in primary five in LGEA Primary School in Bangai community.
 But despite being in a class befitting children of 10 or 11 years, he skips school every Wednesdays to Fridays so he can work on people’s farms for N500 ($1.6) per day.
 It is the only way he can buy food for himself and his siblings.

-“Tomorrow is Wednesday, and I will not come to school because I need to work on people’s farms until Saturday,” says Dauda, during the United Nations Children’s Fund (UNICEF)/Media’s visit to his school recently, where the international non-governmental organisation with support from the European Union, is providing water and sanitation facilities for the school children.
+”Tomorrow is Wednesday, and I will not come to school because I need to work on people’s farms until Saturday,” says Dauda, during the United Nations Children’s Fund (UNICEF)/Media visit to his school recently, where the international non-governmental organisation with support from the European Union, is providing water and sanitation facilities for the school children.

-That is what Dauda do every week.
+That is what Dauda does every week.
 He goes to school only Mondays and Tuesdays and spends the next four days tilling the ground so he and his siblings can eat and have a roof over their head.

-Like the ‘daddy’ he is in his class, other classmates who made the uncomplimentary gesture took to their hill for fear of Dauda hitting them.
-He first ran towards them before returning for the interview.
+Like the ‘daddy’ he is in his class, other classmates who made the uncomplimentary gesture took to their hills for fear of Dauda hitting them.
+He first ran towards them before returning to continue the interview.
 His response, however, shows that being a dull kid isn’t what he was comfortable with.
 But skipping school trice weekly makes it difficult for him to be like his brilliant classmates.
 After all, an empty stomach cannot do well in class.
 He first has an obligation to tackle hunger, before education.

 One then wonders if Dauda, who is the breadwinner of the home is this malnourished, how then can his other siblings be, who may not have access to the lean money that comes into the house, as Dauda does.

-Asked how much he presently has, since he caters to everyone in his home, Dauda says he has N600 ($1.8) in the house.
+Asked how much he presently has, since he caters for everyone in his home, Dauda says he has N600 ($1.8) in the house.
 “It is part of my savings.
 By tomorrow I will make another N500 ($1.6), and add it to what I have saved.
 But from it, we will buy food for tomorrow.
 I do not save for long because we all need the money for food,” he added.

 Dauda says he and his siblings have gone to bed on several occasions without food.
 “I sometimes even come to school without food,” he explained.